juxhouse/bela-resources/reference/ECD-File-Format.md

 body              = { ecd-line } ;
 ecd-line          = element-line | dependency-line;

-dependency-line   = nesting , { nesting } , '>' , space ,   path-reference ,            [ dependency-name ] , [ tags ] , newline;
+dependency-line   = nesting , { nesting } , '>' , space , absolute-path | child-segment | element-query ,            [ dependency-name ] , [ tags ] , newline;
-element-line      =           { nesting } , child-segment | path-reference , [ type ] , [    element-name ] , [ tags ] , [ custom-metadata ] , newline ;
+element-line      =           { nesting } ,               absolute-path | relative-path | element-query , [ type ] , [    element-name ] , [ tags ] , [ custom-metadata ] , newline ;
+alert-line        =           { nesting } , `!` , space , quotable-string, level , json-string ;
+level             = '[error]' | '[warning]' | '[info]' ;

 nesting           = space , space ;  // Indentation of 2 spaces for each nesting level.
 Nesting works like a stack, as one would expect: 1) A line can only make the nesting deeper by one level.
 2) When a line returns to a shallower level of nesting, it "pops" the parents that were previously nested at that level or deeper. space             = ' ' ;

-path-reference    = quotable-string ;  // Max length of 1024.
+absolute-path     = quotable-string ;  // Must start with slash '/'.
+Max length of 1024.
-child-segment     = quotable-string ;  // It must not contain slash `/`.
+child-segment     = quotable-string ;  // Must not contain slash '/'.
+element-query     = quotable-string ;  // Must start with '/*/'.
+relative-path     = quotable-string ;  // Must not start with slash '/'.

 dependency-name   = quotable-string ;  // Max length of 128.
 It must be quoted if it starts with '(' (open-brackets). element-name      = quotable-string ;  // Max length of 512.
-It must be quoted if it starts with '(' (open-brackets). quotable-string   = ?
-A string of any Unicode chars except double-quotes and newline.
-It can optionally be surrounded by double-quotes and can only contain spaces when surrounded. ? ;
+It must be quoted if it starts with '(' (open-brackets).

 type              = '[' , identifier , ']' ;  // Max length of 32.
 tags              = '(' , identifier , { space , identifier } , ')';
 identifier        = ?
 A string that begins with a lowercase letter (a-z), followed by lowercase letters, digits and hyphens (not underscore).
 Max length 32. ?

 custom-metadata   = ?
 A JSON object formatted as a single line without newlines.
 JSON already requires newlines to be escaped in strings. ? ;
+json-string       = ?
+A JSON string ?

+quotable-string   = ?
+A string of any Unicode chars except double-quotes and newline.
+It can optionally be surrounded by double-quotes and can only contain spaces when surrounded. ? ;
 double-quote      = '"' ;  // Unicode U+0022
 newline           = '\n' | '\r' ;  // Unicode character CR or LF.
 ```